Panthera-Framework/panthera-docs/src/english/introduction/session.md

 Every visitor of your website is using a session and cookies to store temporary data, eg. search results or history.

-pantheraSession is operating on PHP's standard sessions and cookies mechanisms, but it's a lot easier to do than in plain PHP, and of course it's possible to move all cookies to any external storage.
+pantheraSession is operating on PHP's standard sessions and cookies mechanisms, interface is a lot easier to do than in plain PHP, and of course it's possible to move all cookies to any external storage.

 #### Example of operating on sessions

+Session management is operating on $_SESSION variable by default, it is important not to do this manually as pantheraSessinon is also taking care about possible errors and session security.

 ```php
 // define a variable "name" and set it's value to string type "John"